I Am Jaffna

 Field Note:

-Before I left, he brought out his doves.
-He fed them carefully.
+Before I left he brought out his prized doves and fed them carefully.
 We stood watching them for a while.
+He was home.

 Interview language: English